luis-orantes/doc-dev-notes/notes/english/mobile/ios/install/xcode/README.md

 > It is important that the variable `$PATH` comes after the folder path to force the OS to run the new version of Ruby and not the default version.

-Restart the terminal and check that new version of Ruby has been installed:
+Restart the terminal and check that new version of Ruby has been installed.
+Check that it matches with the new installed ruby version.

 ```bash
 ruby -v